google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 * Absolute units such as `px`, `pt`, `cm` and `in`

-Absolute units can be useful – and it's good to define the size of elements to speed up rendering – but beware of overflowing the viewport.
+Absolute units can be useful &ndash; and it's good to define the size of elements to speed up rendering &ndash; but beware of overflowing the viewport.
 Instead, make use of relative units whenever possible.

 The following image has `width: 500px`defined in CSS.
 Try viewing it on a phone